pdouglas21/BuildersBiome/README.md

 # Java Spring Web Server

-This is a Web Server application.
+This is a Web Server application, modified from the Spring MVC serving web content tutorial repository (found [here](https://github.com/spring-guides/gs-serving-web-content)).
 A Web Server is an application that receives HTTP requests and returns web pages.
 Spring is a framework that we use to write our web server.
 It implements a bunch of features that are common to all web servers so we can focus on the portions that unique to our application.

 # Getting Started